chisuhua/gem5/design/README.md

 2. run app with gem5

-any gem5xxx api called in cuda_runtime_api will call m5_gpu , which invlide gem5
+if run inside gem5, nee to update design/gpgpu/gpgpu-sim/gem5.env below is assume run outside gem5, when any gem5xxx api called in cuda_runtime_api will call m5_gpu , which invoke gem5

 `
 -gpgpu_umd_mode 1